245 Clinton Ave., Brooklyn, NY 11205

 A school may enter more than one team.
 If the total number of teams entered exceed the number we can accommodate, a team will be eliminated from the school, or schools, who have entered the most teams on an last-entered-first-out basis until the total number of teams is consistent with the number we can accommodate.

-The day will begin with a registration period in the Business and Technology Center (BT) building, and end in the late afternoon after a post-completion meal and an awards ceremony.
+The day will begin with a registration period in the Business and Technology Center (BT) building, and end in the late afternoon after a post-completion awards ceremony.
 During the contest refreshments, WIFI access, and the competition scoreboard will be available to the faculty advisors in room 1-10 of the Business and Technology Center (BT) building.
 The schedule for the day is given below.

 11:30 a.m.–12:10 p.m.: Meeting and system familiarization